Megaprojects a megaheadache for oil bosses

-DAVOS, Switzerland (Reuters) - Giant oil and gas extraction projects will be giving oil industry executives headaches to match for the years ahead as delays, cost overruns and increasing risks call for new strategies to manage them.
+DAVOS, Switzerland, Jan 22 (Reuters) - Giant oil and gas extraction projects will be giving oil industry executives headaches to match for the years ahead as delays, cost overruns and increasing risks call for new strategies to manage them.

 The sheer scale and complexity of such projects is threatening to outgrow the ability of even the largest oil companies to manage them.